merryHunter/merryHunter.github.io/themes/blist/exampleSite/content/en/blog/azure_ai_engineer_2024/azure_ai_engineer_2024.md

 ### Tip 2: Review FAQ sections

 Every AI Service has FAQ section which contains valuable information about practical tips or instructions on how to use service under certain conditions.
-For instance, how to improve Language Understanding model if it throws too many false positives, or how to enable multie language mode in Video Indexer, or which options to choose for training models.
+For instance, how to improve Language Understanding model if it throws too many false positives, or how to enable multiple language mode in Video Indexer, or which options to choose for training models.

 ### Tip 3: Pay attention to SDK and services JSON responses